 Now I follow these principles which I have been teaching you here.
-I have only two or three days every week in my office to do all my work.
-This is because I have business trips and Training Seminars .
+Since coming back in January, I have had only two or three days every week in my office to do all my work.
+This is because I have had business trips and conferences.
 When I am in my office, I really need to concentrate.
 So I use these principles.